bluenote10/oop_utils/README.md

     self.toImplementA() & self.toImplementB()
 ```

+Note: `self` is the symbol injected by the macro that refers to the class instance, and has to be used to call methods from other methods.

 If a proc has no body, the macro treats it as abstract.
 If a class has abstract methods, the entire class is considered abstract, and there won't be public constructors (the macro will reject attempts to create a named constructor).
 The following class is non-abstract, because it overloads all abstract base methods:

-Note: `self` is the symbol injected by the macro that refers to the class instance, and has to be used to call a methods from another method.

 ```nim
 classOf(X, AbstractInterface):